Hospitals spend $1.5B on temp workers

 Labor unions representing nurses and other hospital workers argue that poor working conditions are forcing workers to leave the profession for other employment opportunities.

-On Beacon Hill, lawmakers have filed dozens of bills for consideration in the upcoming session that seek to deal with workforces shortages in health care and other industries.
+On Beacon Hill, lawmakers have filed dozens of bills for consideration in the upcoming session that seek to deal with workforce shortages in health care and other industries.

 Christian M. Wade covers the Massachusetts Statehouse for North of Boston Media Group’s newspapers and websites.
 Email him at cwade@cnhinews.com.